top of page

 I've been a Registered Nurse since 1997.
 As I looked back on my career in nursing and tried to put together what I exactly did as a nurse, I realized it was helping people nurture their wellness and well-being.
 I also realized in my own life how important that has been, because if we aren't taking care of ourselves, it's difficult to take care of those we love.
-It brings me great joy and I consider it a gift to share my knowledge and skills with people, experience connectedness with others, and see other people experience joy.
+It brings me great joy to share my gifts as a human being with others.

 Thanks to my accidental discovery of the The Herb Store in Albuquerque, this wonderful adventure started in 1998, when I taught myself how to make bath soaks, balms and basic creams.
 Then I progressed to lotions, soaps, candles, and all the other products I make.
 After work, I'd spend hours researching recipes and ingredients.
 I started bringing my creations to work.
 Much to my surprise, people wanted to order them.
 I started my little business at that point, and got involved in the local craft show scene.
 I'll never forget the first one I did, in the blazing New Mexico sun.
 I had no experience, and therefore no pop-up tent for shade.
 The soap maker in the space behind me gave me one of her tents to use.
 I bought a bar of her soap called Taos Hum and the scent was one I remember to this day.
 I was so grateful for her help, and never forgot this kind gesture.
 I went back to visit New Mexico in 2017, and in a tiny gift shop on the Turquoise Trail, I found her soaps again.
 Of course I bought some and they brought back wonderful memories.
 I still have them (and Taos Hum still smells the same!).
 It's good to know her soap company is still going strong.
 So to the Diablo Canyon soap works lady...a huge thank you!